modeco80/ssx3-demo-patches/README.md

 ## No Autoreset (KR)

 Disables the game's "auto reset" functionality, allowing you to explore out of bounds.

-Slightly WIP, since there are a couple autoresets that should be allowed, but aren't at the moment.
+Unfortunately, certain auto resets like wipeout recovery use the same auto reset type as "bad" ones we don't want to enable.
+This sucks.